spurin/tobii-aoi-copy/README.md

    Project X (Video A with AOI (from Project X, Project A and Project B))
 ```

-In most cases, example 1 is the simplest and with this in mind, it may be easier, to take a copy of a working project and to manipulate it so it acts as a clean copy source for others.
+In most cases, example 1 is the simplest and with this in mind, it may be easier, to take a copy of a working project and to manipulate it so it acts as a clean copy source for others, or, you leverage the CLEAR_DESTINATION flag and set it to True.

 With some modifications to the source code, it should also be possible to create a pipeline using the script so that you have one dedicated source, that allows you to copy from the source to all target projects.
-If this is desired, I recommend implementing a SQL execute to clear the MovingAOI entries prior to insertion.
+If this is desired, the use of CLEAR_DESTINATION might be useful.

 After running the script, review your project in Tobii Studio, the project should now contain the equivalent points of interest.